dusaneml/CMS/README.md

 6. Click on API link to get help regarding api end point or navigate to
 7. Use base url to hit api

-Below are API are present in application
+Below APIs are present in application
 1. GET {baseurl}/api/Contact
 Returns List of Contact
 2. POST {baseurl}/api/Contact